Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis indicates 107 active public transport stops in Dural, consisting of bus services.
+Transport analysis indicates 107 active public transport stops in Dural, offering a mix of bus services.
 These stops are served by 145 individual routes, collectively facilitating 2,718 weekly passenger trips.
-Transport accessibility is rated as good, with residents typically situated 263 meters from the nearest stop.
-As a predominantly residential area, most commuters travel outward.
+Transport accessibility is rated good, with residents typically situated 263 meters from the nearest stop.
+As a predominantly residential area, most commutes are outward-bound.
 Car remains the primary mode of transport at 89%, while 5% walk.
 Vehicle ownership averages 1.9 per dwelling, exceeding the regional average.

-According to the 2021 Census, 49.3% of residents work from home, potentially due to COVID-19 conditions.
+According to the 2021 Census, 49.3% of residents work from home, which may reflect COVID-19 conditions.
 Service frequency averages 388 trips per day across all routes, equating to approximately 25 weekly trips per stop.
 The accompanying map displays the 100 nearest stops to the location's centrepoint.

 Frequently Asked Questions - Transport